Userful™: Frequently Asked Questions

 Q: How can I give users access to control and change the content and/or active sources on the video wall without giving them access to the Control Center?

-If it is just playlist content that your users want to control, there are two ways to achieve this.
+If it is just playlist content that users want to control, there are two ways to achieve this.
 You can set a Signage Player playlist to play a directory, and then set up remote access (FTP or Samba file share) and allow the user to copy or remove content from that directory.

 Alternatively, most of our customers use one of the supported third party content management solutions to manage content.
 You can also set the video wall to play an HTML5 web page and use the solution to change and edit the content on that page.